 What is your most important tool?

-If you weren't in your current position, what alternative occupation would
+If you weren't in your current position, what alternative occupation would you choose?

 I think I would be an accountant who wishes she could be a landscape designer.